mendersoftware/mender-docs/10.Downloads/docs.md

 !!!
 Updating mender this way doesn't provide a rollback mechanism in case of issues.
 !!!
-For production devices always update mender as part of the full system update with A/B partitions.
+For production devices always update mender as part of the Operating System update with A/B partitions.

 #### Install using the APT repository